tektutor/nginx/README.md

-## Rootless nginx image for Kubernetes/Openshift
+## Rootless nginx container image for Kubernetes/Openshift

 Supporting the OpenShift Community with Rootless Nginx Image.